Office 365 Migration Strategies

 However, there are new precautions that you might want to take with a cloud deployment that you did not have to think about before.
 As we mentioned in Part 1 of this series, some of the Office 365 plans are great for companies with mobile users.
 But with all those devices out in the field, you may want to establish additional security precautions that monitor who is logging in using what device and from where.
 Mobile devices can be easily lost or stolen, and an unusual behavior pattern may be the first sign of an attempted breach.

-Setting up policies
+Setting up Office 365 policies for industry regulations, compliance

 These days, almost every mid sized organization has some sort of industry regulation, compliance standard, or data management protocol they are required to follow.
 Most do not preclude an organization from using the cloud, but you need to set up Office 365 correctly.
 It's not hard, but the little things, like setting up email retention parameters for users, can become confusing And, remember the human factor, too.
 It's a good idea to publish policies for online data storage and access for users as well to ensure that everyone understands the proper protocols.